 We recognize that situations may arise that make it difficult for roommates to remain together.
 A student may request a room or hall change by following the room change process.
 This process is in place to ensure fairness and that steps have been taken to resolve conflicts.
 The timing of a room change has logistical considerations; therefore, the processes are tailored to the time of year.
 There is no guarantee of a room change.
 Requests will be considered based on an individual's need as well as how well they fit into the overall housing picture.

-Individual students with urgent or emergency needs should contact their Commons Dean right away.
+Individual students with urgent or emergency needs should contact their Commons Dean in timely manner.

 As it is vitally important to your safety that our records accurately reflect where you reside on campus, room changes made without prior approval by Residential Life, including moves from one bedroom to another within a house or suite, are subject to judicial action and fines.

-If you are experiencing difficulties with a roommate, we encourage you to first discuss the situation with your FYC or RA before pursuing any room change.
+If you are experiencing difficulties with a roommate, we encourage you to first discuss the situation with your FYC, RA or CA before pursuing any room change.
 If you are unable to make your living arrangement better, contact your Commons Dean to determine how your roommate issue can be resolved.
 Only in the event that all types of mediation are unsuccessful may a room change be facilitated.

 Mid-Term - request to move within the same term:

-- After the start of the Fall and Spring Terms, no housing changes may take place until the end of the second week of classes.
+- After the start of the Fall and Spring Terms, housing changes may not take place until the end of the second week of classes.

 Mid-Term Room Change Requests (click here for details)